joeljang/negated-prompts-for-llms/README.md

 CUDA_VISIBLE_DEVICES=[gpu devices ids] python score.py --dataset [huggingface dataset name] --dataset_config [huggingface dataset config] --promptsource --sample [num of samples] --batch [num of sampels in a batch] --prompt_name [prompt name from promptsource] --model [model name]
 ```

-For example, running inferece of OPT-66B on the ARC-Easy datasets can be done as follows:
+For example, running inferece of OPT-125m on the ARC-Easy datasets can be done as follows:
 ```
-CUDA_VISIBLE_DEVICES=0,1,2,3 python score.py --dataset ai2_arc --dataset_config ARC-Easy --promptsource --sample 200 --batch 8 --prompt_name "q&a" --model opt-66b
+CUDA_VISIBLE_DEVICES=0 python score.py --dataset ai2_arc --dataset_config ARC-Easy --promptsource  --use_csv --sample 300 --batch 8 --prompt_name "q&a" --model opt-125m
 ```

-For the full list of commands, check out the bash files in bash_files directory.

 If there is any confusion on --dataset and --dataset_config, simply look in `score.py` to see how dataset selection works. --model is the name of OPT, T0, GPT-2 or GPT-3 model e.g. `xl`, `davinci`, etc. Check the `score.py` for the full list of supported LMs.
 To speed things up you can use a larger `--batch` if you have enough GPU memory.
+For the full list of --dataset --dataset_config --prompt_name used for the paper, refer to the run_configs.txt file

-## Replication
+## Other

-To get the same data instances used for the paper, append the --use_csv flag to each of the runs the code will automatically load the data from data/final_eval instead of from huggingface hub.
+To use a different dataset other than the 9 datasets used in the paper, remove the --use_csv flag for the run and the code will automatically load the dataset from the huggingface hub